Should You Manscape Inside or Outside the Shower?

 That just about sums up the optimized manscaping routine, courtesy of Manscaped tools and formulations.
 We’ve left out a detailed explanation of how to deal with your fingernails, but you shouldn’t take them lightly.
 The Shears are a complete tool kit for the job, and you should understand how to use all of it, not just fingernail clippers.
 It’s a shame how many of you out there have done a great job grooming your body only to fall short at the fingernails.
 We promise: women notice that stuff, so make sure you do, too.

 If you still aren’t convinced, then spend some more time on Manscaped.com.
-Not only the world’s top male grooming brand, the dudes who run the show there are serious about manscaping and its benefits to a man’s entire existence.
+Not only is it the world’s top male grooming brand with the best razor for manscaping, but the dudes who run the show there are serious about manscaping and its benefits to a man’s entire existence.
 Besides being the best resource for all of your manscaping tools, it has some detailed guides and advice for the refined and the attempting-to-be-refined man.
 When you take the time to learn how to properly manscape, you’ll see that we don’t come to conclusions lightly.
 Every word is carefully cultivated from years of research and experience.
 Or, maybe we’re making this up as we go.
 The only way to really know is to get out there and try for yourself.
 Wink.